bevyengine/bevy-website/content/news/2026-01-12-bevy-0.18/index.md

 ));
 ```

-TODO: AutoDirectionalNavigator does not seem to exist.

-To leverage automatic navigation, use the `AutoDirectionalNavigator` system parameter instead of the `DirectionalNavigation` system parameter:
+To leverage automatic navigation, use the [`AutoDirectionalNavigator`] system parameter instead of the [`DirectionalNavigation`] system parameter:

 ```rust
 fn my_navigation_system(mut auto_directional_navigator: AutoDirectionalNavigator) {